berty/www.berty.tech/bertytech/content/faq/6-how-it-is-possible-to-connect-without-server/index.md

 ---
-title: Berty does not have a server, how is it possible to connect?
+title: "Berty does not have a server, how is it possible to connect?"
 id: 6
 private: true
 ---